deliriusz/quickpoc/README.md

 # turbopoc

-A multichain smart contract POC template generation from the command line.
+Turbocharged multichain smart contract POC template generation from the command line.
 This is more advanced, yet more complicated fork of great `zobront/quickpoc` tool.

 ## features

 from the command line, call `turbopoc [OPTIONS]...
-[CONTRACT-ADDRESSES]...` to generate a ready-to-go sandbox for running POCs for the given address against multiple EVM chains, including:
+[CONTRACT-ADDRESS][:CHAIN]...` to generate a ready-to-go sandbox for running POCs for the given address against multiple EVM chains, including:

 - forge template with name mirroring contract name
 - `src/` folder populated with all contracts and libraries